Brian Teta

-Brian Fredrick Teta (born August 30, 1976) is an Emmy Award-winning television producer.
-Teta is currently the executive producer of The View, joining the series in its 19th season after spending 11 years working on The Late Show with David Letterman.
+Brian Fredrick Teta (born August 30, 1976) is an American television producer.
+Teta is the executive producer of The View, joining the series in its 19th season after spending 11 years working on The Late Show with David Letterman.

 Early life and education

 Teta attended Baldwin High School in Nassau County, New York.
 After graduation, he attended Muhlenberg College in Allentown, Pennsylvania.

-At Muhlenberg, Teta made his first forays into the broadcast industry, holding internships over the course of his career at Live with Regis and Kathie Lee, Montel, and The Late Show with David Letterman.
-He would later go on to work at Montel and The Late Show with David Letterman full-time.
+At Muhlenberg, Teta first worked in broadcast, interning at Live with Regis and Kathie Lee, Montel, and The Late Show with David Letterman.
+He would later work at Montel and The Late Show with David Letterman full-time.
 Teta worked as Paul Shaffer’s intern at the Late Show in 1997.

-Teta also worked as a sports editor, entertainment editor and associate editor for The Muhlenberg Weekly, the official, independent student-run newspaper of Muhlenberg College, as well as hosting a weekly radio show on WMUH, which was named one of the top 20 college radio stations by the Princeton Review in 2000.
+Teta also worked as a sports editor, entertainment editor and associate editor for The Muhlenberg Weekly, the official, independent student-run newspaper of Muhlenberg College, as well as hosting a weekly radio show on WMUH.